-- 7.2.11.
-An audit summary sheet was prepared covering all the prioritised Key Walking Routes.
-This set out: - the audit scores for each route section; - the existing characteristics and key issues for each section which determine the audit scores; and key infrastructure improvements to address issues (subject to feasibility and deliverability considerations).
+- 7.2.13.
+An audit summary sheet was prepared for each prioritised Key Walking Route.
+This set out: - the audit scores for each route section; - the existing characteristics and key issues for each section which determine the audit scores: and - key infrastructure improvements to address issues (subject to feasibility and deliverability considerations).

-7.3 CYCLING ROUTE AUDITS
+Cycling Route Audits 7.3